 Tucker House is an inspiring organization to work for.
 I believe in the mission and vision that we are trying to promote and I think that we need more positive examples of sustainable change in our community.
 After learning about world development issues through my formal education, I felt that my contribution to changing the world should be within my own country.
 Sustainable development begins here.

 Cultural Program Assistant

 Kaitlyn uses her visual arts background to help with creative cultural programming to develop and plan fun history and sustainability activities for a variety of age groups, using visual arts, outdoor ed, and more, supporting programs for Canada’s 150th anniversary.
 When she’s not doing program creation, she’s out getting arts supplies, and giving community presentations.

-Erin is hard at work promoting and scouting out donations for our nature eco-camp for kids and helps deliver environmental education for youth and campers.
-She also connects with community partners to help build our network of support for healthy outdoor programming.
-Additionally, Erin supports other programs and projects, such as youth-led garden activities and communication materials for our organization.
+Julia is hard at work promoting and scouting donations for our nature eco-camp for kids and helps deliver environmental education for youth and campers.
+She also connects with community partners to help build our network for support for healthy outdoor programming.
+Additionally, Julia supports other programs and projects, such as camp promotion and communication materials for our organization.